BioNeed/Rescuer/README.md

 # Rescuer (Android)
-Prototype of 2D mobile game and my first original idea.
+Prototype of a hyper-casual mobile 2D game with an original concept.
 I hope you like it! :)